ray-project/ray/doc/source/cluster/launcher-usage.rst

 If you want to update your cluster configuration (add more files, change dependencies), run ``ray up`` again on the existing cluster.

 This command checks if the local configuration differs from the applied configuration of the cluster.
 This includes any changes to synced files specified in the ``file_mounts`` section of the config.

-.. tip:: Don't do this for the cloud provider specifications (e.g., change from AWS to GCP on a running cluster) or change the cluster name (as this will just start a new cluster and orphan the original one).

 If so, the new files and config will be uploaded to the cluster.
 Following that, Ray services/processes will be restarted.

+.. tip:: Don't do this for the cloud provider specifications (e.g., change from AWS to GCP on a running cluster) or change the cluster name (as this will just start a new cluster and orphan the original one).

 You can also run ``ray up`` to restart a cluster if it seems to be in a bad state (this will restart all Ray services even if there are no config changes).

 If you don't want the update to restart services (e.g., because the changes don't require a restart), pass ``--no-restart`` to the update call.

+See :ref:`the documentation <ray-up-doc>` for ``ray up``.

 .. code-block:: shell